veganaize/closure-compiler/FAQ.md

 The workaround is to rewrite the `yield x` into a separate variable.

 ## Using Closure Compiler

+### What version of Java is required?

+[Java 11]((https://www.oracle.com/technetwork/java/javase/downloads/index.html)) or newer is required to run Closure Compiler.

 ### What are the recommended Java VM command-line options?